Introduction to Post-Only Orders

 Note: The execution of your Limit Order will also be hugely dependant on your Time-In-Force strategy chosen for your limit order.

 - With post-only option

 As the best ask price has already moved to a better price point (USD 8995) compared to the buy order's limit price (USD 9000), resulting in immediate order execution, the system will automatically cancel this limit order as it was unable to be placed into the order book.
-This means that Trader A does not have to pay any unintended taker fees.
+This means that Trader A will pay a lower trading fees.